DineshDhiman88/lendingclubcasestudy/README.md

 ## Technologies Used
-- library - version 1.0
+- Python Pandas
-- library - version 2.0
+- Python Numpy
-- library - version 3.0
+- Python Matplotlib

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->